Dumbo: Depiction of black people

-Animation historian John Canemaker felt that the crows were amongst the very few characters in the film that sympathize and are empathetic with Dumbo's plight since being a marginalized ethnic group themselves, they can relate to Dumbo as a fellow outcast.
-He further added the crows "are the most intelligent, the happiest, the freest spirited characters in the whole film."
+The crow characters have been praised by a number of critical sources.
+The animation historian John Canemaker felt that the crows were amongst the very few characters in the film that sympathize and are empathetic with Dumbo's plight.
+Being a marginalized ethnic group themselves, they can relate to Dumbo as a fellow outcast.
+Canemaker further added that the crows "are the most intelligent, the happiest, the freest spirited characters in the whole film."
 In 1980, film critic Michael Wilmington referred to the crows as "father figures", self-assured individuals who are "obvious parodies of proletarian blacks", but comments, "The crows are the snappiest, liveliest, most together characters in the film.
 They are tough and generous.
 They bow down to no one.
 And, of course, it is they who teach Dumbo to fly."

 In 2017, Whoopi Goldberg expressed the desire for the crow characters to be more merchandised by Disney, "because those crows sing the song in Dumbo that everybody remembers."
 In 2019, Floyd Norman, the first African-American animator hired at Walt Disney Productions during the 1950s, defended the crows in an article entitled Black Crows and Other PC Nonsense.

 The crows and Timothy Q. Mouse were not included in the 2019 live-action/CGI remake of Dumbo.
 In 2019, it was reported that an edited version of the animated film without the crows would be featured on the forthcoming Disney+ service.
-However, the film does appear on Disney+ uncensored, with an advisory in the synopsis warning "it may contain outdated cultural depictions."
+The movie streams on Disney+ uncensored, with an advisory in the synopsis warning "it may contain outdated cultural depictions."
 In 2021, the film was one of several that Disney limited to viewers 7 years and older on their service Disney+, citing similarity of the crows' depictions to "racist minstrel shows".